Highpoint2000/webserver-scanner/README.md

     /// HTML LOGGING OPTIONS ////

-    RAWLog: false, 			// Set to 'true' or 'false' for RAW data logging.  default is false
+    RAWLog: false, 			// Set to 'true' or 'false' for RAW data logging, default is false (only valid for HTML File!)
-    OnlyFirstLog: false, 		// For only first seen logging, set each station found to 'true' or 'false', default is false
+    OnlyFirstLog: false, 		// For only first seen logging, set each station found to 'true' or 'false', default is false (only valid for HTML File!)
+	CSVcompletePS: true,				 // Set to 'true' or 'false' for CSV data logging with or without PS Information, default is true
-    UTCtime: true, 			// Set to 'true' for logging with UTC Time, default is true
+    UTCtime: true, 			// Set to 'true' for logging with UTC Time, default is true (only valid for HTML File!)

     /// FMLIST LOGGING OPTIONS ////